oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Registration of Browser-Based Apps   {#client_registration}
 ----------------------------------

-Browser-based applications are considered public clients as defined by section 2.1 of OAuth 2.0 {{RFC6749}}, and MUST be registered with the authorization server as such.
+Browser-based applications are considered public clients as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}, and MUST be registered with the authorization server as such.
 Authorization servers MUST record the client type in the client registration details in order to identify and process requests accordingly.